paperless-ngx/paperless-ngx/docs/administration.md

 has changed by inspecting the file attributes "date/time modified" and "size".
 If that does not work out for you, specify `-c` or `--compare-checksums` and paperless will attempt to compare file checksums instead.
 This is slower.
+The manifest and metadata json files are always updated, unless `cj` or `--compare-json` is specified.

 Paperless will not remove any existing files in the export directory.
 If you want paperless to also remove files that do not belong to the